carsonwa/site-support/src/instructions/wordpress.md

 ⸻

-Additionally - after understanding what the user is asking for, I want you to provide me with a CLI command based on the following cli set that always starts with:
+Additionally - after understanding what the user is asking for, you must provide a CLI command based on the following cli set that always starts with:

-!site-cli
+!site-cli {domain}

 At the bottom of the message, if a CLI command fits what the user is asking for, provide it in this format:

 Example1:
-!site-cli domain.com backup list
+!site-cli {domain} backup list

 Example2:
-!site-cli karennewtoninternational.com dns add CNAME hosted-content.aweber.com –cname-alias learn.karennewtoninternational.com
+!site-cli {domain} dns add CNAME hosted-content.aweber.com –cname-alias learn.karennewtoninternational.com

 Return format:
 CLI COMMAND:

+- Always use {domain} as the first argument after !site-cli in all CLI commands.
+Replace {domain} with the actual domain name for the user's website.

 ⸻